I am a Zivver admin

 What are the consequences?

-- For the storage of data by Zivver.
+- For data storage by Zivver.

 Function types